Cbragg-code/python-calculator/README.md

 python main.py
 ```

+Alternatively, you can download the pre-built Windows executable from the [Releases](temp) section and run the calculator without needing to install Python.

 ## Educational Purpose

 This project is a remake of my Data Structures final project, modernized in Python to reinforce: